markNZed/processism-react-three/storyboard.md

 Address paradox and introduce not-knowing
 ### 10.7.2.
 Animation
 ### 10.7.3.
 Narration
-Paradoxes highlight the limits of a paradigm.
-Take, for example, the statement, "I always lie."
-If this statement is true, it contradicts itself, revealing the paradox.
-This type of paradox arises when we attempt to confine language and thought to strict, binary logic, where something must either be true or false.

-From a process-centric perspective, we see a different dynamic at play.
-Paradoxes emerge when we encounter the boundaries of a foundational paradigm — one that assumes there is an absolute truth or essence to be found.
-For instance, consider the question, "If the universe began with the Big Bang, where did the energy for the Big Bang come from?"
-This question seems coherent within certain paradigms, but it may be meaningless if the paradigm itself assumes that the universe began with the Big Bang.

-To resolve a paradox, we need to shift our paradigm.
-In a non-foundational, process-centric paradigm, the very concept of a paradox changes.
-Here, we are not expecting a coherent foundation that explains everything.
-When we encounter a paradox, it is not a failure but an invitation to explore other paradigms that might offer different insights.

-The freedom we gain from processism comes at the price of acknowledging our limitations.
-We let go of the search for ultimate truths or foundations, and we become less swayed by the foundational claims of others.
-This can be disorienting at first, but it leads to a liberating stance of "not-knowing".

-In this space of not-knowing, we are open to new perspectives and possibilities.
-We are no longer trapped by the need to find a single, unchanging truth.
-Instead, we embrace the fluidity and complexity of reality, recognizing that our understanding will always be partial and provisional.

-By becoming comfortable in this stance of not-knowing, we free ourselves from the constraints of rigid paradigms and open ourselves to the richness of a processual, evolving understanding of the world.
+Paradoxes often arise when our existing frameworks or paradigms reach their limits.
+They challenge us by presenting contradictions that cannot be resolved within our current understanding.

+For example, the statement "This sentence is false" creates a paradox—is it true or false?
+Such paradoxes highlight the boundaries of binary logic and fixed paradigms.

+From a process-centric perspective, paradoxes signal opportunities to expand or shift our paradigms.
+They invite us to question our assumptions and explore new ways of understanding.

+Embracing not-knowing allows us to remain open in the face of paradox.
+Rather than forcing a resolution within existing frameworks, we accept uncertainty and remain receptive to new insights.
+This stance doesn't mean abandoning inquiry; instead, it fosters a mindset of curiosity and humility.

+By acknowledging that our knowledge is always partial and provisional, we create space for growth and transformation.
+Not-knowing becomes a powerful tool, encouraging us to explore beyond the confines of established paradigms.

 ## 10.8.
 Scene: Process Philosophy and Ethics
 ### 10.8.1.
 Objective
 Relational ethics and the value of sensitviity
 ### 10.8.2.
 Narration
-The idea that moral decisions are shaped by dynamic processes rather than fixed rules is particularly thought-provoking.
-In traditional ethical frameworks, decisions are often guided by predetermined principles or laws, seen as universal truths that apply across all situations.
-However, process philosophy offers a different perspective — one that emphasizes the importance of relationships and the fluid nature of our interactions.

-Non-foundationalism, as we've explored, is not the end of the journey but a stage of development that opens the door to new ways of thinking, including relational ethics.
-In this view, our understanding and actions are not guided by fixed rules or eternal truths but by the dynamic relationships we are part of.

-Relational ethics suggests that ethical decisions emerge from the ongoing processes and interactions we engage in, recognizing that what is "right" or "good" may vary depending on the context and the relationships involved.
-This approach values sensitivity — being attuned to the needs, experiences, and perspectives of others, as well as the broader system in which we operate.

-By embracing relational ethics, we move away from rigid, one-size-fits-all rules and instead cultivate an awareness of the ever-changing dynamics of our relationships.
-We become more responsive, adaptable, and compassionate in our decision-making, acknowledging that our actions are part of a larger, interconnected process.
-Relational ethics can help create the space to address conflicts between different paradigms.
+In traditional ethics, moral decisions are often guided by fixed principles or rules considered universally applicable.
+These rules provide clear guidelines but can be rigid, sometimes failing to account for the complexities of real-life situations.

+Process philosophy offers a different approach, emphasizing relationships and the dynamic nature of interactions.
+Relational ethics suggests that moral understanding emerges from the contexts and relationships we are part of.
+Rather than relying solely on predetermined rules, we consider the specific circumstances, the needs of those involved, and the potential impacts of our actions.

+This approach values sensitivity—being attuned to the nuances of each situation and the perspectives of others.
+It encourages empathy, open communication, and adaptability, allowing us to respond thoughtfully to unique challenges.

+An important aspect of relational ethics is recognizing that moral progress often appears immoral according to the norms of the day.
+Throughout history, individuals who challenged prevailing moral standards were often viewed with suspicion or outright hostility.
+For example, those who advocated for the abolition of slavery, women's suffrage, or civil rights were frequently condemned by contemporary society because their actions contradicted established beliefs and practices.

+By embracing relational ethics, we navigate moral complexities with a focus on connection and responsiveness.
+This doesn't mean abandoning principles but applying them thoughtfully within the fluid dynamics of real-life situations.
+It acknowledges that what is considered "moral" can evolve over time as our understanding deepens and societal contexts change.

-In this way, process philosophy invites us to see morality not as a set of static principles but as a living, evolving practice — one that is deeply rooted in our sensitivity to the relationships that define our lives.
+Process philosophy invites us to see ethics as a living practice, evolving with our experiences and relationships.
+It underscores the importance of engaging with others compassionately and collaboratively, recognizing that our actions contribute to the ongoing processes that shape our shared reality.

+By being sensitive to the changing landscapes of our relationships and open to re-evaluating norms, we become agents of moral progress.
+We accept that pushing boundaries may be uncomfortable and may initially seem immoral within the prevailing paradigm.
+However, this discomfort is often a catalyst for growth, prompting societies to reflect and eventually embrace more inclusive and compassionate values.

+Embracing this perspective allows us to participate actively in the continuous evolution of ethical understanding, contributing to a more just and empathetic world.

 ## 10.9.
 Scene: Metacognition and Process Management
 ### 10.9.1.
 Objective